Skip to Main Content

 GUIDELINES AND ELIGIBILITY More »

-We support feature documentary films (52 minutes and longer) and prioritize budgets under $1.2 million USD excluding distribution and impact expenses.
+We support independent, feature-length documentary films (52 minutes and longer) and prioritize budgets under $1.2 million USD excluding distribution and impact expenses.
 Prior funding or a fiscal sponsor is not required.
 To ensure the artist’s vision remains central, creative and editorial control must be held by the project’s key creative team.

 Due to the significant volume of applications we receive, we are unable to accept resubmissions for previously reviewed projects.
 Exceptions are made only in instances where a filmmaker has received a formal written invitation from the Sundance Institute Documentary Film Program staff to reapply.
 We encourage you to consult our FAQ for further details on this policy.